Prominent Researchers, Physicians Join Cedars-Sinai Cancer Faculty

 Arsen Osipov, MD: Osipov will provide clinical care to GI oncology patients and will focus his research efforts on translational pancreatic cancer studies to help advance progress in prevention and treatment.
 Osipov previously served as a chief medical oncology fellow and clinical translational investigator at the Johns Hopkins Cancer Center.

-The following joined the research faculty of both the Division of Medical Oncology and the Research Center for Health Equity at Cedars-Sinai:
+The following joined the research faculty of both the Division of Medical Oncology and the Cancer Research Center for Health Equity at Cedars-Sinai:

 Toby Datta, PhD: Datta’s work focuses on the social determinants and inequalities across the field of cancer prevention and examines individual- and macro-level determinants of cancer-related behaviors, stage at diagnosis, and survival.
 Datta previously was an associate professor in the Department of Social and Preventive Medicine in the School of Public Health at the University of Montreal.

 Gillian Gresham, PhD: Gresham’s research interests combine cancer outcomes research, clinical trials and wearable technology.
 She joined Cedars-Sinai Cancer at the Samuel Oschin Comprehensive Cancer Institute in January.
 She was a visiting postdoctoral scholar in biostatistics at Cedars-Sinai while concurrently a postdoctoral fellow at the Brigham and Women’s Hospital in Boston.